 In order to ensure your business is on the path to success, you should adhere to the following bookkeeping best practices for small businesses:

 There are two accounting methods that your business can use: cash and accrual.
 The accrual accounting method records revenues and expenses when they are incurred, regardless of when cash is exchanged.
 Cash basis accounting, which is more common of the two, records revenue when cash is received, and expenses when they are paid in cash.

 According to the Small Business Administration, cash accounting is more straightforward and better for cash management.
 Cash flow management can be especially tricky for small businesses in the initial growth stages, so cash basis accounting may make more sense.
 Accrual accounting can provide a clearer picture of your financial state because it simultaneously records expenses related to an item — and the revenue the item brought in.
 Accrual accounting can be deceiving, though, and it’s more complex to manage.
 In general, accrual accounting makes sense for larger more complex businesses.

 2. Keep Your Personal and Business Finances Completely Separate

 Most business owners think that just because they can still manage their finances today, using one bank account for all their finances is appropriate.
 This is a misconception.
 Small business owners must make it a point to keep separate bank accounts for different aspects of their business.
-It can be tough to differentiate between personal and business spending and income, but having a bank account solely dedicated to your business helps you easily determine the amount of money which goes in and out during a specific timeframe.
+It can be tough to differentiate between personal and business spending and income, but having a bank account solely dedicated to your business helps you easily determine the amount of money that goes in and out during a specific timeframe.